splunk/splunk-cloud-auth-js/packages/cloud-auth-node/README.md

 ### Example usage

-This example demonstrates usage of the library with the SDK:
+This example demonstrates Client Credential authorization usage of the library with the SDK:

 ```js
 require('isomorphic-fetch'); // or a fetch polyfill of your choosing